David C. Blitz: Education

 Blitz holds a PhD in Finance and a Master's in Econometrics (cum laude) from Erasmus University Rotterdam.

 Career

 Blitz, chief researcher at Robeco, has spent most of his career on designing and developing the quantitative investment strategies.
 Blitz serves on the advisory editorial board of the Journal of Portfolio Management.
 He has published over 25 of articles in peer-reviewed academic journals, such as the Financial Analyst Journal, Journal of Empirical Finance, and European Financial Management.
 Blitz started his career in the investment industry at Robeco in 1995.
 He specializes in low-volatility investing and factor investing challenging the classical Capital Asset Pricing Model and the Fama French factor models.
-He research on quantitative investing is often quoted in financial media such as Institutional Investor or the Financial times.
+His research on quantitative investing is often quoted in financial media such as Institutional Investor or the Financial times.
 His work on ESG and sin stocks was cited in The Economist in 2017 and by the Financial Times in 2021 and 2022.